-This paper is influenced by the survey conducted in [1] We report on our ongoing work to build a model transformation intent catalog which identifies and describes intents and the properties that they may or must possess.
-There are several potential uses of this catalog:
+Influenced by the survey conducted in [1], this paper reports on our ongoing effort to build a model transformation intent catalog that identifies and describes transformations intents and the properties they may or must possess.
+This catalog has several potential uses:

-Requirements analysis for transformations: The catalog facilitates the description of transformation requirements, i.e., of what a transformation is supposed to do.
-Improved requirements in turn can improve reuse, because they may make it easier to locate suitable transformations among a set of existing ones and reuse them.
+1. Requirements analysis for transformations: The cat-

-- 2) Identification of properties, certification methods, and languages: The catalog may help transformation developers become aware of properties a transformation has to have, how these properties can be certified, and which transformation language is known to best support their needs (i.e., if the used certification methods are language dependent). - 3) Model transformation language design: The catalog may provide some useful input for designers of domainspecific, transformation languages.
-For instance, it may be appropriate to design dedicated languages for specific intents.
+- alog facilitates the description of transformation requirements, i.e., of what a transformation is supposed to do.
+Improved requirements in turn can improve reuse, because they may make it easier to locate suitable transformations among a set of existing ones and reuse them. - 2.
+Identification of properties, certification methods, and languages: The catalog may help transformation developers become aware of properties a transformation must possess, how these properties can be certified, and which transformation language is known to best support their needs (i.e., if the used certification methods are language dependent). - 3.
+Model transformation language design: The catalog may provide some useful input for designers of domain-specific transformation languages.
+For instance, it may be appropriate to design dedicated languages for specific intents for efficiency or readability.
 The properties and certification methods associated with an intent may also provide useful information about requirements of a transformation language used for an intent.

 Due to the space limitation, a subset of our current intent catalog and the supporting references is demonstrated in this paper.
-Besides illustrating our catalog and its uses with different transformation examples from the literature, a case study on the use of transformations for the development of a car's power window software will be used.
-This case study shows how important transformations are for the MDE of embedded software and how diverse their intents can be.
+Besides illustrating our catalog and its uses with different transformation examples from the literature, we use a case study on the use of transformations for the development of a car's power window software.
+It shows how important transformations are for the MDE of embedded software and how diverse their intents can be.
 In future work, we plan to complete the catalog and use it to classify and compare model transformation analysis approaches by extending the work in [1].

-The remainder of the paper is structured as follows: Section II presents a schema to describe an intent catalog, identifies common transformation intents, and lists some of their common properties; Section III details the transformation for analysis intent; Section IV lists some of the matching transformations in the power window case study; Section V presents related work; and finally Section VI presents the conclusion.
+The paper is structured as follows: Section 2 presents a schema to describe an intent catalog, identifies common transformation intents, and lists some of their common properties; Section 3 instantiates this schema on a particular intent, namely the translation for analysis; Section 4 illustrates this particular intent with some of the matching transformations in the power window case study; Section 5 presents related work; and finally Section 6 concludes.